Empowers metro area low income and public housing residents to connect to job, training, and business opportunities.

 other public construction which includes buildings or improvements (regardless of ownership)

-Certified as a Section 3 Business
+Section 3 Business

+A Section 3 Business is one where Section 3 Resident(s) own 51% or more of it, or employ Section 3 Residents as 30% or more of its workforce, or commits to subcontracting with other Section 3 Businesses for 25% or more of its total subcontracts on a project.
 Being certified as a Section 3 business with Anoka County allows those businesses to take advantage of the business opportunities that are generated by certain types of HUD funding.